-Spaghetti alla Puttanesca is a classic Italian dish made with pasta, tomatoes, olives, capers, and anchovies.
-This delicious and aromatic pasta will be ready in 20 minutes!
-Along with this tuna pasta, it’s one of my favorite quick weeknight dishes.
-It’s intensely seasoned, with just a few simple ingredients that have a long shelf life, meaning it’s a perfect recipe when you forgot to do shopping or want to eat something delicious and quick after work.
+Pasta Puttanesca (spaghetti alla Puttanesca) is a classic Italian dish made with spaghetti, tomatoes, olives, capers, and anchovies.
+This delicious and aromatic pasta will be ready in just 20 minutes!
+It’s intensely seasoned and made with just a few pantry staples.
+It makes a great weeknight dinner or date night dinner idea!

-This dish comes from the region of Italy called Campania, from the area around the city of Naples, to be exact.
+This dish comes from the region of Italy called Campania, from the area around the city of Naples.
 It became popular around 1960.
 Its name can be literally translated as spaghetti in the style of a prostitute.
 It was allegedly invented by courtesans, who needed to prepare a quick meal made with a few easily available ingredients, which was supposed to fulfill them between appointments.
 The fragrant and aromatic sauce was also supposed to lure potential customers.

 - Garlic – I love garlic so I used a lot of it in this recipe.
-Note that this recipe is calling for chopped garlic.
-Do not press the garlic through a garlic press – its taste will be too sharp.
+Note that this recipe calls for chopped garlic.
+Do not press the garlic through a garlic press – its taste will be too sharp/harsh.
 This article from Serious Eats explains well differences between the pungent taste of garlic depending on which method of mincing the garlic you have used.

 - Chili – this dish should be spicy!
 Add as many chili flakes as you like.
-I’m not adding much since my small child (2 3/4 yo is also eating this dish).
+I’m not adding much since I’m feeding this to my toddlers (they love it but won’t eat olives!).

-- Anchovies – these are very small oily fishes that have incredible taste.
-They are supposed to add umami flavor to the dish.
+- Anchovies – they are very small oily fishes that have incredible taste.
+Don’t worry, though, this pasta won’t taste fishy!
+Anchovies add umami flavor to the dish.
 What’s umami?
-Think of it as a meaty, very satisfying and addicting 5th sense of flavor, just like soy sauce and Parmesan cheese add to the food.
+You can think of it as a meaty, complex, and rich flavor, the kind soy sauce and Parmesan cheese add to the food.
 I’ve read some interesting things about anchovies here in Wikipedia: anchovies were used in ancient Rome to make Garum – a fermented fish sauce – a condiment that was used to add flavor to many dished at that time.
 Anchovies were also eaten raw as an aphrodisiac!
-Nowadays, anchovies are used to make for example Worcestershire sauce – it’s very flavorful and I add it to many dishes (it enhances the flavor of this cabbage roll soup!).
+Nowadays, anchovies are used to make for example Worcestershire sauce – it’s very flavorful and I add it to many dishes (it enhances the flavor of this cabbage roll soup or creamy mushroom sauce).
 I’m adding quite a lot of anchovies to my pasta in comparison to other recipes that can be found on the internet.
 It’s just when I was adding less I thought the pasta is lacking some flavor.
 10 small fillets (0.9oz/25g) hit the sweet spot for me (the pasta won’t taste fishy though, sauteeing them in olive oil and butter tames their fishy taste somehow, leaving just the most amazing flavor).
 Feel free to use less if you wish, you can add even just 2 fillets.
 Anchovies are usually sold in small jars in oil (this is what I’ve used).

 - Olive oil and butter – traditionally only olive oil is used but I like to mix it with butter for its taste.